|

 Also, the FT-154 does somewhat change the total overall appearance of

 the BC-348 in a positive way.
 I have encountered two different BC-348 receiver cases that have had the bottom plate that has the pointed engagement pins removed.
 This was done by drilling out the pop-rivets and removing the entire bottom plate.
 This leaves the case with out anything between its bottom and the table it's setting on.
 Both cases had glued-on rubber feet on the bottom of the case.
 Of course, this totally ruins the receiver case for future mounting on the correct FT-154.
 Fortunately, a BC-348 case is not too difficult to find.
 Don't worry that the inside paper tag might not match your version receiver.
 Most receivers were indiscriminately mounted in any case handy while in the repair depot so today most BC-348 receivers are not in matching cases.
 The current prices for the shock mount reflects its rarity.
-An FT-154 will usually sell for $150 to $200+ depending on where you find it. |
+An FT-154 might sell for $150 to $200+ but sometimes you'll find them reasonably priced (even on eBay.) |

 |

-| PL-103 - This receptacle is mounted to
+PL-103 - This receptacle is mounted to

 back of the FT-154 Shock Mount and is what the SO-143 plugs into when